4 little known, but powerful ways to increase your email open rate

 Resources mentioned in this episode:

-Misty: This is episode #57 of The Goodness Squad podcast.
-And the title of this episode is 4 little known, but powerful ways to increase your email open rates.
-Now you might be thinking that this is a repeat of episode #50, where we talked about 8 tips for increasing your email open rates, but this is not a repeat.
+This is episode #57 of The Goodness Squad podcast.
+Now, you might be thinking that this is a repeat of episode #50, where we talked about 8 tips for increasing your email open rates, but this is not a repeat.

-In today's episode, we are going to be talking about four other ways, or additional things you can do that significantly affect your open rates.
+In today’s episode, we are going to be talking about four additional things you can do that significantly affect your open rates.

 The reason you open those emails from the people I mentioned above is because you have a level of trust with those people.
 You have been trained to know that their emails mean something to you.
 With your friend or your mom, it’s probably some type of an emotional connection and it’s meeting an emotional need.
 With your boss, you know that if you don’t open his emails it might affect your bottom line.
 With the counselor, you know your calling is important.
 You feel that opening an email from somebody in that presidency with you is showing your love for Heavenly Father.